marshl/Lobster/README.md

 ##Lobster

-Lobster a file synchronisation program for Oracle databases, designed to automatically push files into the database when local changes are made.
+Lobster is a file synchronisation program for Oracle databases, designed to automatically push files into the database when local changes are made.

 ###Installation Guide
 1) Download and extract the latest Lobster release, then run Lobster.exe

 2) Lobster will automatically open the Connection List window.
 It is here that all the different databases Lobster can connect to are displayed.
 To connect Lobster to a database, a new database configuration needs to be created.

-3) First a place must be chosen to store the configuration files.
-All connection files are stored in a single directory, and cannot be distributed as they contain sensitive information, such as database passwords.
-Click "Change Directory" and a folder selector dialog will be opened.
-Create a new directory in a place of your choosing and select that as your Database Connection folder.
+3) For both PharmCIS and NOCI, the necessary configuration files have already been created.
+In this case, make sure that your repo is up to date, and use the "Add Existing Connection" button to select the CodeSource folder, and you are done configuring Lobster, and can proceed to the Using Lobster section

+4) If you wish to initialise a new directory for a connection, click the "Create Connection" button and select a directory.
+This will add the LobsterConnection.xml file and LobsterTypes/ directory to that location.
+If Lobster warns you that those files/folders are already in that directory, you may be attempting to intialise a directory that has aready been set up (see step 3).

-4) Now create a new Database Connection configuration file by clicking the "New Connection" and fill in the following details of the database on the right hand side.
-To test the currant settings, click "Test Connection".
+5) Now fill in the following details of the database server on the right hand side.

 **Name**: The name of the database (this is used for display purposes only).